-Long races are something that people will likely dread if they don’t own a rib protector.
+Long kart races are something that people will likely dread if they don’t own a rib protector.
 Otherwise you’ll deal with bruising and fatigue like you wouldn’t believe!
-I’ll be looking at the best of the best in rib protection to help you make the right decision when buying one for yourself.
+That’s why we put together a list of the best karting rib protectors on the market.

 - Bengio Bumper Carbon Kevlar

 - Sparco Rib Pro K-7

 - Ribtect 4 Karting Vest